MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 # Enumerations

-An _enum_ is a user-defined data structure containing one-or-more _variants_.
+An _enum_ is a user-defined data structure containing one or more _variants_.
 Each variant can optionally contain typed fields.
 The number, and types of these fields can differ for each variant in the enumeration.
 Fields in enums can store any non-reference, non-tuple type, including other structs or enums.